 Did you or a loved one violate probation in Sanford or Seminole County?
-Don’t worry, you have landed on the right place.
-Our Criminal Defense Attorneys have over 20 years of combined experience successfully litigating all types of criminal offenses including violation of probation.
+Don’t worry, you have landed in the right place.
+Our Criminal Defense Attorneys have over 100 years of combined experience successfully litigating all types of criminal offenses including violation of probation.
 Call us today for your free consultation.

 When someone violates probation, the judge has the authority to revoke probation and impose any penalty he or she could have imposed when the accused committed the original offense.
 Remember, probation is often ordered by the court following the completion of a sentence or in lieu of jail time.